machengcheng2016/Subspace-Prompt-Learning/README.md

 Then go to the `CoOp` directory and run `pip install -r requirements.txt` to make a few more packages required by CLIP.

 ## Few-shot classification on 11 datasets
-Please go to the `CoOp` directory.
+Please go to the `CoOp` directory, and run "CoOp+SubPT" as follows.
 ```
 ############### Step 1. run CoOp ###############
 # [SHOTS] and [EPOCH] are pairwise hyper-parameters in CoOp, specified as